· 7 min read

 Written in by Simon Lehmann Editor

-“Grain” and “noise” are often used interchangeably to describe the fine texture that breaks up a smooth tone, but the two arise from unrelated physical processes.
+“Grain” and “noise” are used interchangeably to describe the fine texture that breaks up a smooth tone, but the two arise from unrelated physical processes.
 Silver-halide grain is a permanent structure built into a developed negative; sensor noise is a statistical fluctuation in the count of photons and electrons at the moment of capture.
-The distinction matters because it predicts how each behaves across the tonal scale, how it scales with enlargement, and ultimately how it reads on a monochrome print.
+The distinction predicts how each behaves across the tonal scale, how it scales with enlargement, and how it reads on a monochrome print.

 Why removing the color filter array raises a digital sensor's resolution and sensitivity compared with desaturating a Bayer color file to grayscale.